TianyiShi2001/sequence-alignment-js/README.md

 Sequence Alignment Algorithms implemented in Javascript, with a command line application.

-The space efficient version of Gotoh's algorithm is based on [Eugene W. Myers and Webb Miller (1988) Optimal alignments in linear space, _Bioinformatics_ **4**, 11-17.](https://doi.org/10.1093/bioinformatics/4.1.11)
+The core algorithm in this package, which is the space efficient version of Gotoh's algorithm, is based on [Eugene W. Myers and Webb Miller (1988) Optimal alignments in linear space, _Bioinformatics_ **4**, 11-17.](https://doi.org/10.1093/bioinformatics/4.1.11)

 # Installation